Genesis GV80: GV80 Concept

 The GV80 was previewed by a concept of the same name, equipped with an electric powertrain and hydrogen fuel cell, which debuted at the New York International Auto Show in 2017.
 The GV80 Concept was styled by Luc Donckerwolke as his first project for the marque after he had moved from Bentley.
 Hyundai suspended development of hydrogen cars in 2021.

-2023 refresh
+2023 facelift

-A refreshed GV80 was unveiled on September 27, 2023 and went on sale in South Korea on October 11, 2023, changes include redesigned headlamps, front grill, wheels, climate controls and centre console.
+A refreshed GV80 was unveiled on September 27, 2023, and went on sale in South Korea on October 11, 2023.
+Changes include redesigned headlamps, front grille, wheels, climate controls and center console.
 A new 27-inch OLED screen replaced the 12.3-inch instrument cluster and 14.5-inch infotainment screen with dual 14.6-inch touchscreens for rear passengers.
 The Lexicon sound system was changed to a Bang & Olufsen sound system as well.